-Programme area The Romanian counties and Bulgarian districts located in the border area, as mentioned in the programming document approved by the European Commission

-- Operation of strategic importance Means an operation which provides a significant contribution to the achievement of the objectives of a programme and which is subject to particular monitoring and communication measures. - Expenditure incurred Expenditure is incurred when the activity that has generated the expenditure (for example the works executed in accordance with the conditions of the contract) has been completed or the services foreseen in a contract have been provided and accepted by the partners.
+Programme area The Romanian counties and Bulgarian districts located in the border area, as mentioned in the programming document approved by the European Commission Operation of strategic importance Means an operation which provides a significant contribution to the achievement of the objectives of a programme and which is subject to particular monitoring and communication measures.
+Expenditure incurred Expenditure is incurred when the activity that has generated the expenditure (for example the works executed in accordance with the conditions of the contract) has been completed or the services foreseen in a contract have been provided and accepted by the partners.
 Proof of expenditures incurred relates to supporting documents indicating the completion of the activity, for instance take over certificates or confirmation of service delivery.

-- Investment Works, infrastructure, non-removable installations, fixed and intangible assets, new or renovated building, equipment and software and their installation. - Investment project A project that spends its resources to acquire or significantly improve the capacity or capabilities of an output or deliverable, that remains in use and in the ownership of the lead partner or project partners for at least five years after the project end date.
+Investment Works, infrastructure, non-removable installations, fixed and intangible assets, new or renovated building, equipment and software and their installation.
+Investment project A project that spends its resources to acquire or significantly improve the capacity or capabilities of an output or deliverable, that remains in use and in the ownership of the lead partner or project partners for at least five years after the project end date.
 Categories of eligible investments and their accompanying services: works, infrastructure, non-removable installations, fixed and intangible assets, new or renovated building, equipment and software, investments in access to services.

-Infrastructure Infrastructure is a broad concept, which includes:

-buildings, from private homes to schools or industrial facilities, which are the most common type of infrastructure and the basis for human settlement;

-nature-based infrastructures such as green roofs, walls, spaces, and drainage systems;
+Infrastructure Infrastructure is a broad concept, which includes: buildings, from private homes to schools or industrial facilities, which are the most common type of infrastructure and the basis for human settlement; nature-based infrastructures such as green roofs, walls, spaces, and drainage systems; network infrastructure crucial for the functioning of today's economy and society, notably energy infrastructure (e.g. grids, power stations, pipelines), transport (fixed assets such as roads, railways, ports, airports or inland waterways transport infrastructure), information and communication technologies (e.g. mobile phone networks, data cables, data centres), and water (e.g. water supply pipelines, reservoirs, waste water treatment facilities); systems to manage the waste generated by businesses and households.

-- network infrastructure crucial for the functioning of today's economy and society, notably energy infrastructure (e.g. grids, power stations, pipelines), transport (fixed assets such as roads, railways, ports, airports or inland waterways transport infrastructure), information and communication technologies (e.g. mobile phone networks, data cables, data centres), and water (e.g. water supply pipelines, reservoirs, waste water treatment facilities); - systems to manage the waste generated by businesses and households (collecting points, sorting and recycling facilities, incinerators and landfills); - other physical assets in a wider range of policy areas, including communications, emergency services, energy, finance, food, government, health, education and training, research, civil protection, transport, and waste or water; - other types of infrastructure.
+- systems to manage the waste generated by businesses and households (collecting points, sorting and recycling facilities, incinerators and landfills); - other physical assets in a wider range of policy areas, including communications, emergency services, energy, finance, food, government, health, education and training, research, civil protection, transport, and waste or water;

+other types of infrastructure.

-Green infrastructure Green infrastructure serves the interests of both people and nature.
-It can be defined as a strategically planned and delivered network of high quality green spaces and other environmental features.
-It should be designed and managed as a multifunctional resource capable of delivering a wide range of benefits and services.
-Green infrastructure includes natural and semi-natural areas, features and green spaces in rural and urban, terrestrial, freshwater, coastal and marine areas.
+Green infrastructure Green infrastructure Green infrastructure Green infrastructure Green infrastructure infrastructure infrastructure infrastructure infrastructure infrastructure includes intural and semi-natural areas, features and green spaces in rural and urban, terrestrial, freshwater, coastal and marine areas.
 Areas protected as Natura 2000 sites are at the core of green infrastructure.

-Greenhouse gas (GHG)

-Any atmospheric gas (either natural or anthropogenic in origin) which absorbs thermal radiation emitted by the Earth's surface.
+Greenhouse gas (GHG)Any atmospheric gas (either natural or anthropogenic in origin) which absorbs thermal radiation emitted by the Earth's surface.
 This traps heat in the atmosphere and keeps the surface at a warmer temperature than would otherwise be possible.

-- Hard project Hard operation is a project that has an infrastructure/works/equipment component equal or more than 50% of the total project eligible budget (cumulated value or stand-alone budget) - Joint Secretariat The structure responsible for assisting the programme management bodies in carrying out their duties.
-The Regional Office for Cross Border Cooperation Călărași (for the Romanian Bulgarian Border) is hosting the Joint Secretariat for the Programme. - Lead Partner (a) lays down the arrangements with the other partners in an agreement comprising provisions that, inter alia, guarantee the sound financial management of the respective Union fund allocated to the Interreg operation, including the arrangements for recovering amounts unduly paid;
+Hard project Hard operation - is a project that has an infrastructure/works/equipment component equal or more than 50% of the total project eligible budget (cumulated value or stand-alone budget)

+Joint Secretariat The structure responsible for assisting the programme management bodies in carrying out their duties.
+The Regional Office for Cross Border Cooperation Călărași (for the Romanian Bulgarian Border) is hosting the Joint Secretariat for the Programme.

+Lead Partner (a) lays down the arrangements with the other partners in an agreement comprising provisions that, inter alia, guarantee the sound financial management of the respective Union fund allocated to the Interreg operation, including the arrangements for recovering amounts unduly paid;